G-Research/siembol/docs/deployment/deployment.md

 | `dep_ingresses.storm.oauth2_proxy.enabled` | Enable oauth2 proxy for this ingress | false |
 | `dep_ingresses.storm.oauth2_proxy.host` | Host for oauth2 proxy | oauth-proxy.siembol.local |

+#### Siembol Monitoring
+Siembol monitoring is a springboot application with components to monitor Siembol.
+It has one component: siembol heartbeat.

+##### Siembol Heartbeat
+Siembol heartbeat can be used to monitor all components of Siembol are working correctly.
+It has two main components:
+- kafka producers: send a heartbeat message to a kafka topic at an interval of time specified in the config.
+Multiple producers can be defined with different kafka properties, e.g. different kafka cluster or topics.
+- kafka consumer: reads the heartbeat message after it has been processed by Siembol services.
+Calculates the total latency and latency between services depending on the services enabled.

+For the heartbeat to work config has to be added to each Siembol service used to process the heartbeat message and write it to the topic read by the consumer.

+See [siembol monitoring](how-tos/how_to_setup_siembol_monitoring.md) for configuration details.

 ### Enable & Disable components